Nahuel Speck

-Carlos Nahuel Speck (born 16 May 1997) is an Argentine professional footballer who plays as a left midfielder for Güemes.
+Carlos Nahuel Speck (born 16 May 1997) is an Argentine professional footballer who plays as a left midfielder.

 Career

 Speck began his career in the youth system of Gimnasia y Esgrima.
 He departed the club in June 2018, after agreeing to sign for Primera B Nacional's Atlético de Rafaela.
 Having been an unused substitute in the Copa Argentina against Lanús on 22 August, Speck made his senior debut on 1 September by coming on as a substitute for Lucas Quiroz during a 1–1 draw with Sarmiento.